adityaBhardwaj666/distributed_parallel/readme.txt

-Includes programs to calculate definte integrals using
+Includes programs to calculate definte integral of Sine function from [0,pie] using
  - Trapezium Rule
  - Simpsons 1/3 Rule